smaegol/PlasFlow/README.md

 PlasFlow is designed to take a metagenomic assembly and identify contigs which may come from plasmids.
 It outputs several files, from which the most important is a tabular file containing all predictions (specified with `--output` option).

 Options available in PlasFlow include:

 - `--input` - specifies input fasta file with assembly contigs to classify [required]
 - `--output` - a name of the tsv file with the tabular output of classification [required]
 - `--threshold` - manually specified threshold for probability filtering (default = 0.7)
+- `--labels` - manually specified custom location of labels file (used for translation from numeric output to actual class names)
+- `--models` - custom location of models used for prediction (have to be specified if PlasFlow was installed using pip)

 To invoke PlasFlow on `test.fasta` dataset (available in the test folder) simply: